Rapidisimo/Quizzical/README.md

 ### [Live Version](https://rapidisimo.github.io/Quizzical/)

 ## My Objectives
-Initial Objectives: Build a working React quizz app that makes use of an API.
+Build a working React quiz app that makes use of an API.
+Always keep in mind the user experience they have with the app.

 ## Requirements
 1. ✅ Two Screens (Start & Questions)